baderouaich/tgbotxx/examples/UrlShortenerBot/README.md

 ## UrlShortenerBot
-This example shows how to program Telegram Bot for shortening URLs using a [free url shortner JSON Api](https://ulvis.net/developer.html).
+This example shows how to program a Telegram Bot for shortening URLs using a [free url shortner JSON Api](https://ulvis.net/developer.html).

 ### Run
 ```bash